MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 Tamper protection essentially locks Microsoft Defender Antivirus and prevents your security settings from being changed through apps and methods such as:

-- Configuring settings in Registry Editor on your Windows machine
+- Configuring settings in Registry Editor on your Windows device
 - Changing settings through PowerShell cmdlets
 - Editing or removing security settings through group policies